guardian/prosemirror-elements/README.md

 Setup:

 1. Install `yalc` globally with `npm i yalc -g` or `yarn global add yalc`
-2. Run `yarn build` in your local project from your current branch
+2. Run `yarn yalc` in your local project from your current branch
-3. Run `yalc publish` in the same directory
-4. Run `yalc add @guardian/<project>`  of your local project.
+3. Run `yalc add @guardian/<project>`  of your local project.

 Note: any changes you make to your local prosemirror-elements branch must be republished (step 3).
 Dont forget to run `yarn build`!